Skills Softball College Recruiters are Looking for in 2023

 Softball Third Baseman or Corner Infielder

 Third base can showcase some of the most exciting plays in a game.
 If this is your position, you need to display strength and reactive speed.
-Division 1 schools are looking for third base players who can expertly handle diving plays, throw the ball from a run, and perform sidearm transfers.
+Division 1 college coaches are looking for third base players who can expertly handle diving plays, throw the ball from a run, and perform sidearm transfers.
 To be considered for any division, you’ll also need to have a fielding percentage of at least .960 with a minimum overhand throw velocity of 55 MPH.

 Photo by Jacob Rice on Unsplash